Health and Safety Guidelines at IAAPA Expo

 Frequent hand washing with soap and water for a minimum of 20 seconds is encouraged to help combat the spread of germs.
 Touchless hand sanitizer stations will be located throughout the facilities including restrooms, concourses, food and beverage areas, meeting rooms, registration areas, and the trade show floor.
 Avoid touching your eyes, nose, and mouth.
 Hand sanitizer stations will be available throughout the trade show floor including the Sanitizer Station in Booth 4750 provided by MEGA Hand Sanitizer.

 Meeting and greeting are a core part of IAAPA Expo.
-To help reduce the potential spread of germs and to maintain physical distance, please no handshaking, hugging, or touching others.
-Suggested alternative greetings include say hello, wave to the person, give a nod, mime a fist bump, or show your jazz hands.
+To help reduce the potential spread of germs and to maintain physical distance, consider no handshaking, hugging, or touching others.
+Suggested alternative greetings include say hello, wave to a person, or give a nod.
 Attendees are discouraged from sharing printed business cards and exhibitors should consider touchless devices such as lead retrieval options.

 - Physical Distancing

 Individuals should leave at least 3-6 feet (1-2m) of empty space to the person closest to them.
 To help ensure Expo attendees can adhere to physical distancing, IAAPA has added:

 - Signage and visuals encouraging and promoting physical distancing.

 - Designating separate entrances and exits when possible.

 - Coordinating with the facilities for elevator and confined space capacities and usage.